 Please Note: Programs may use this version of the application through December 31, 2019.
-If you have questions, please contact the Executive Office at email@example.com or 703.506.7667.
-The New Program Application based on the new Standards is scheduled to be available in the ACGC Accreditation Management System by early April, 2020.
+If you have questions, please contact the Executive Office at firstname.lastname@example.org or 703.506.7667.
+The New Program Application based on the new Standards is scheduled to be available in the ACGC Accreditation Management System in April, 2020.

 Programs whose New Program Application review has been scheduled and remaining slots for review of New Program Applications are indicated in the table below.
 These programs are not yet accredited by ACGC, but have demonstrated sufficient development to be invited to submit a New Program Application by achieving Candidacy status.
 Once a New Program Application is submitted, the average timeline to an accreditation decision is 8-12 months.